karasgit/INDX-for-Voron-2.4/README.md

 Wires are managed with original X axis cable chain between bottoms rack and back gantry extrusion (form bottom side).
 Use Z_Chain_mount to mount chain to buttom extrusion.
 On back gantry extrusion is chain crewed dirctly to extrusion from buttom side.

-Printable area is reduced by 18 mm on Y (332 mm on 350 mm printer).
+Printable area is reduced by 18 mm on Y (332 mm on 350 mm printer)- if you are brave you can reduce only 16 mm:-).
 X is not reduced and Z without tophead is 300 mm.